Goldziher/Goldziher/README.md

 I'm **Na'aman Hirschfeld**, a Berlin-based **startup founder** and **coder** specializing in distributed systems, AI systems, and developer tooling.

-In my day job I'm a freelancer software engineer, but my hobby is OSS.
+In my day job I'm a freelance software engineer, but my hobby is OSS.
 Yes...
 I code for fun too.

 ## Open Source